-Actions to Improve Access and Inclusion in Perth from 2021 - 2025 i REF STRATEGY ACTIO) ON DELIVERY Improve accessibility for events including 1.1.1 Develop an accessible events checklist for external event permit holders in the City of Perth.
-1 expectations of event holders and mechanisms to check and improve event delivery.
-1.1.2 Implement a process to ensure the DAIPs are reviewed prior to any large event or service and provide information to event organisers on accessible events.
-3/4 1.1.3 Improve the detail of documentation submitted by event organisers for City to review compliance of infrastructure at events.
-1 1.1.4 Build capacity of external event organisers to hold accessible events through educational workshops.
+Actions to Improve Access and Inclusion in Perth from 2021 - 2025 i REF STRATEGY ΑCΤΙΟ)N DELIVERY 1.1 Improve accessibility for events including 1.1.1 Develop an accessible events checklist for external event permit holders in the City of Perth.
+1 expectations of event holders and mechanisms to check and improve 1.1.2 Implement a process to ensure the DAIPs are reviewed prior to any large event or service and provide information to event organisers on accessible events.
+3/4 compliance of infrastructure at events.
+1.1.3 Improve the detail of documentation submitted by event organisers for City to review compliance of infrastructure at events.
+1 Build capacity of external event organisers to hold accessible events through educational workshops.
 1/2 1.1.5 Debrief between City of Perth and external event holders with inclusion of accessibility on the agenda.
 1/2/3/4 1.1.6 Encourage event organisers to engage with an access consultant when planning large scale City facilitated events.
 (Large scale events as outlined in the City's Event Guidelines).
 1/2/3/4